itsarman82/itsarman82/README.md

-- 👋 Hi, I’m @itsarman82
+- 👋 Hi, I’m Arman
-- 👀 I’m interested in tech and gaming
+- 👀 I’m interested in tech and gaming stuff
-- 🌱 I’m currently learning backend web and front end development
+- 🌱 I’m currently learning stuff for devops
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me wa.me/989199055146
+- 📫 How to reach me t.me/98919905514

 <!---
 itsarman82/itsarman82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.